David eats the show bread. He is unprepared for combat. He becomes a fugitive. UPDATED.

 VERSE 8.
 David said to Ahimelech, “Isn’t there here under your hand spear or sword?
 For I have neither brought my sword nor my weapons with me, because the king’s business required haste.”

 I have neither brought my sword nor my weapons.
-David was not ready for combat.
-He had neglected to bring his sword.
+David had neglected to bring his sword.
+He was not ready.

 VERSE 9 The priest said, “Behold, the sword of Goliath the Philistine, whom you killed in the valley of Elah, is here wrapped in a cloth behind the ephod.
 If you would like to take that, take it; for there is no other except that here.”
 David said, “There is none like that.
 Give it to me.”